Skip to main content

 Code of Conduct Policy

 The Skylight Code of Conduct is one of the ways we put Skylight’s values into practice.
 It’s built around creating a culture where people work joyfully, communicate openly about things that matter, and collaborate effectively in service to our clients.
-To do that, our Code of Conduct acknowledges the current and broader historical contexts of racism, sexism, economic inequality, social injustice, and political injustice.
-We have a responsibility as a company — and as individuals — to hold ourselves to the highest ethical standards and to be an actor for broader social change.
-To that end, Skylight adheres to the following principles:
+We hold ourselves to high ethical standards and strive to foster a respectful, lawful environment that supports our work.

 As a baseline, we follow all Equal Employment Opportunity (EEO) laws.
 We expect everyone who works at Skylight, attends Skylight events and meetings, or participates in online forums or other virtual collaboration to follow this code of conduct and the EEO laws.
 This applies to all of our methods of communication: office chat rooms, commit messages, email, and both formal and informal conversation.